JosephJvB/improved-palm-tree/readme.md

 # Yo

+My decision:
+1. Serverless + Serverless offline is best.
+    - Serverless offline supports, Node, Python, Ruby.
+Dotnet and Go are off the menu.
+Kind of a shame actually
+    - Let's use nodejs with the intention of trying typescript in the future?

 Im trying to learn aws lambdas.
 What have we got so far?
 Mostly about: how to set up lambdas locally
 I clicked thru making a lambda on aws console - that was easy enough

 ### Local
 Local boils down to the tool you choose.